neondatabase/website/content/docs/guides/partner-intro.md

 ## Billing

-Learn how to set limits for your customers and track metrics for projects and accounts.
+Learn how to set limits for your customers and track usage.

 <DetailIconCards>